-&lt;sup>125 This information is only transmitted where such municipality has a population of more than 25,000 persons.
+&lt;sup>129 This information is only transmitted where such municipality has a population of more than 25,000 persons.

-&lt;sup>126 730 ILCS 5/5-4-1(a)(7).
+&lt;sup>130 730 ILCS 5/5-4-1(a)(7).

-ILCS 2630/2.1(e).
+&lt;sup>132 20 ILCS 2630/2.1(e).

-&lt;sup>130 See 730 ILCS 5/3-5-1(c) (providing for the transfer of master record files between IDOC facilities and requiring a summary of the file to be forwarded when the prisoner is transferred to a department or agency outside of IDOC); 730 ILCS 5/3-4-4 (providing for the transfer of records between sending and receiving institutions under Article VI of the Interstate Corrections Compact); 730 ILCS 155/1 (providing for the transfer of records between municipal lock-ups and county jails); and 730 ILCS 5/3-8-1 (implemented by ILL.
+&lt;sup>134 See 730 ILCS 5/3-5-1(c) (providing for the transfer of master record files between IDOC facilities and requiring a summary of the file to be forwarded when the prisoner is transferred to a department or agency outside of IDOC); 730 ILCS 5/3-4-4 (providing for the transfer of records between sending and receiving institutions under Article VI of the Interstate Corrections Compact); 730 ILCS 155/1 (providing for the transfer of records between municipal lock-ups and county jails); and 730 ILCS 5/3-8-1 (implemented by ILL.
 ADMIN.
 CODE tit.
 20 §§ 107.20; 701.60) (providing for the transfer of records from county jails to IDOC).

-- (11) Illinois Department of Corrections must provide information to Illinois Department of Public Aid Corrections officials must provide to the Illinois Department of Public Aid any information that may be necessary for the enforcement of child support orders. - (12) Corrections, police must provide prisoners' names and charges to the public Upon request, corrections and police officials must provide a prisoner's name and the charges for which he is being held. - (13) Corrections officials must maintain dissemination logs Corrections officials must keep a record of the following for all disclosures of prisoner information to outside personnel: - (a) The identity of the requestor; - (b) The purpose for accessing the prisoner's information; and - (c) The information reviewed and copied.
+of Healthcare and Family Services any information that may be necessary for the enforcement of child support orders.

+- (12) Corrections, police must provide prisoners' names and charges to the public Upon request, corrections and police officials must provide a prisoner's name and the charges for which he is being held. - (13) Corrections officials must maintain dissemination logs Corrections officials must keep a record of the following for all disclosures of prisoner information to outside personnel: - (a) The identity of the requestor; - (b) The purpose for accessing the prisoner's information; and - (c) The information reviewed and copied.